Reviewed by Lauren Guilbeault

 What Is Gender Dysphoria?

-Gender dysphoria is dissatisfaction with your assigned or biological gender.
-It is a mental disorder because it causes emotional and mental distress and may make it hard to function in everyday life and social situations.
+Gender dysphoria, put most simply, involves feelings of dissatisfaction or unease with your assigned or biological gender.
+It can be considered a mental disorder because it often causes emotional and mental distress and may make it hard to function in everyday life and social situations.

 Gender Identity Disorder Vs. Gender Dysphoria

-Gender dysphoria is the new name for a condition that was once called gender identity disorder.
+Gender dysphoria is arguably a new name for an older condition: gender identity disorder.
 The old name suggested that the problem was in your gender identity itself.
 However, the new name emphasizes dysphoria, which means being uneasy or dissatisfied with your gender.
-The critical difference between the old and new terms is that gender dysphoria recognizes that your gender identity can be whatever you experience it to be, as long as you’re comfortable with it.
+The critical difference between the old and new terms is that gender dysphoria recognizes that your gender identity can be whatever you experience it to be, so long as you’re comfortable with it.

 Gender Dysphoria Statistics

-Gender dysphoria used to be a rare or at least a hidden phenomenon.
-But it’s becoming more accepted, better understood, and as a result, more widely reported.
-Researchers have compiled gender dysphoria statistics that show the extent and significance of this mental health problem.
+Gender dysphoria used to be a rare or at least hidden phenomenon.
+But it’s becoming more accepted, better understood, and, as a result, more widely reported.
+Researchers have compiled gender dysphoria statistics that show the significance and extent of this mental health problem.

-The prevalence of other mental problems in people with gender dysphoria is relatively high.
-For example, about 28% of them reported that they had issues with substance use.
-Even more alarming, about 48.3% said that they had suicidal thoughts, while 23.8% went on to attempt suicide at least once.
-Many gender dysphoric people have problems with anxiety, depression, and personality disorders as well.
+The prevalence of other mental health issues in people with gender dysphoria is relatively high.
+For example, about 28% reported that they had issues with substance use.
+Even more alarming, about 48.3% said that they had suicidal thoughts, while 23.8% had already attempted suicide at least once.
+Gender dysphoric people may have a higher likelihood of problems with anxiety, depression, and personality disorders as well.

 Screening For Gender Dysphoria